turbo-src/turbo-src/README.md

 ## Setting up a local TurboSrc instance

-Setting up your own local TurboSrc instance is straightforward (online hosting setup instructions are not yet ready).
+Setting up your own local TurboSrc instance is straightforward.
+Please note that the online hosting setup instructions are not yet available.

-Here's a step-by-step guide to help you get started with your local instance.
-No one other than you will be able to interact with your local instance - so have fun trying it out without any worries!
+To assist you, we've provided a step-by-step guide to help you get started with your local instance.
+To simplify the process, the company Reibase conveniently hosts a Github Oauth for your local instance, saving you the hassle.
+If you prefer to handle this yourself, you can find the necessary code [here](https://github.com/turbo-src/turbosrc-auth).

+Remember, your local instance is exclusive to you.
+No one else will be able to interact with it, so feel free to explore and experiment without any concerns!

 **1. Install dependencies**